ibrajix/FlowLiveData/README.md

 This repository contains real world use case of both LiveData and Flow in a single app.

-A login system that ahowcases use case of LiveData and Flow
+A login system that shows use case of LiveData and Flow

 <img src="https://user-images.githubusercontent.com/39574228/114858352-4540a900-9de1-11eb-8012-798019a6649b.jpg" width="360">